kobidkunda/pygrow/README.md

 Features
 --------

-- Use camera for monitoring
+- Use Pi Camera for monitoring
-- Use camera for photos
+- Use Pi Camera for photos
-- Use camera for timelapses
+- Use Pi Camera for timelapses
-- Use temperature sensor for monitoring
+- Use DHT temperature sensor for monitoring
-- Use humidity sensor for monitoring
+- Use DHT humidity sensor for monitoring
 - Store photos/videos on device
 - Store sensor data in database
 - Add management for groups and permissions